ApiniLabs/PAC-Attributes/README.md

 your domain | https://mettorius.com/terms/melting-point | CAN be an active endpoint.
 If so it is suggested to display a definition and translations.

 Here is a list of [recommended keys](well_known_keys.md) for common scenarios.
+<span style="color:red">Should we merge this with the list from PAC-ID

 ### Grouping of Attributes